 - Closing Day: Beginning of October

-- Facilities: Access to potable water from two separate taps with large commercial sinks.
-Women’s and men’s outhouses (2 toilets each).
+Facilities: There is access to potable water from two separate taps with large commercial sinks as well as women’s and men’s outhouses (2 toilets each).
 Unlike most other back country campgrounds in Canada, Lake O`Hara also has garbage and recycling bins so you don`t have to pack out your garbage!

-The camping at Lake OHara is regulated and only certain types of equipment are allowed into the campground.
-These rules help control the amount of waste that campers can bring into the area.
-It also helps to regulate the type of campers that stay overnight.
+Lake O’Hara is regulated and only certain types of equipment are allowed into the campground.
+These rules help control the amount of waste that campers can bring into the area and it also helps to regulate the type of campers that stay overnight.
 The equipment restrictions are listed below:

 - Soft Cooler: One collapsible 512 cubic inch cooler per site